bryan6970/Data_sci_pw/Tasks and documentation/tasks.md

 >3.
 Data cleaning
 >4. training

 Time step --> every half hour
 Time period --> 2018 - 2023

 For correlation coef, if -0.5 <= correlation <=0.5, delete the column.

 Keep the correlation coefficient in a txt file.
-Make a new folder for each dataset, clean.py, original file, cleaned file, and correlation coefficient should be in there
+Make a new folder for each dataset, clean.py, original file, cleaned file, and correlation coefficient should be in there.

 Trading currency is EURO